OleksandrZadvornyi/ping-monitor/README.md

 This app is intentionally local-only for two main reasons:

-- Privacy & security — Your connection info stays on your machine
+- Privacy & security – your connection info stays on your machine
-- Low latency — It's meant for real-time monitoring during gaming
+- Low latency – it's meant for real-time monitoring

 If hosted remotely, it wouldn’t accurately measure your own ping, but rather the ping between the server and the target.